5 Ways to Check Your Oregon EBT Balance

 5. ATM Balance Inquiry

-Performing a balance inquiry at an ATM can quickly tell you how much you have in your EBT Cash account.
+Performing a balance inquiry at an ATM is an option for an EBT balance check in Oregon, but it only applies to your EBT Cash account.

-1. Insert your Oregon Trail card into an ATM that displays the Quest®, Plus®, Star®, or Cirrus® logo.
+Insert your card at an ATM showing a Quest®, Plus®, Star®, or Cirrus® logo.

-The on-screen display and printed slip will show your EBT Cash account balance only.
-To check your SNAP funds, you can use the ebtEDGE portal or the Benny app.
+This method will display your EBT Cash account balance only and will not show your SNAP funds.
+To check your SNAP balance, you can use the ebtEDGE online portal or an app like Benny.

 Download the app